jonnonz1/nz-statute-book/acts/public/2019/legislation-act-2019.md

   - **presentation exemption** means an exemption of the type referred to in section 114(2)
   - **referential words** , in subpart 2 of Part 3, has the meaning set out in section 85
   - **release** , in relation to an amendment to a Bill, means the circulation or release of the amendment to the House of Representatives in accordance with the rules and practice of the House of Representatives
-  - **relevant policy agency** , in Part 4, has the meaning set out in section 102
-  - **responsible Minister** , in Part 4, has the meaning set out in section 102
   - **secondary legislation** means an instrument (whatever it is called) that—ExampleThe ABC Act 2018 enables the Governor-General, by Order in Council, either to make exemptions in the Order in Council or to enable the regulator to issue exemption notices.
 Both the order and notice are made (directly or indirectly) under the ABC Act (see section 21).
 The ABC Act states that both are secondary legislation.
 As a result, both the Order in Council and the exemption notice made under that order are secondary legislation under this definition.
     (a) is made under an Act if the Act (or any other legislation) states that the instrument is secondary legislation; or (b) is made under the Royal prerogative in a form and for a purpose set out in Schedule 1A